ShuttleBrowser/Shuttle/README.md

 All updates are automatics (checking at the launching of the app), you can also check if there is one by right-clicking on his icon in the notification center.

+If you need help for setup, use or just reporting a bug, please contact us at [support@getshuttle.xyz](mailto:support@getshuttle.xyz)

 ### Storage

 Shuttle store all informations of websites you use in a json file.